 \section{Specifying graphs}

-Graphs and their visual representations (diagrams) are a very appealing way of describing many kinds of systems, in particular circuits.
-Work originated initially in the study of quantum computation~\cite{DBLP:conf/lics/AbramskyC04} has exploited the connection between various classes of graphs and monoidal categories, going back to the seminal work of Joyal and Street~\cite{joyal1991geometry}, to add a layer of structure which makes reasoning about and with diagrams not just intuitive but also mathematically rigorous.
+Graphs and their visual representations (diagrams) are an appealing way of describing many kinds of systems, in particular circuits.
+Work originated in the study of quantum computation~\cite{DBLP:conf/lics/AbramskyC04} has exploited the connection between various classes of graphs and monoidal categories, going back to the seminal work of Joyal and Street~\cite{joyal1991geometry}, to add a layer of structure which makes reasoning about and with diagrams not just intuitive but also mathematically rigorous.
 Subsequently this connection was extended in many surprising and interesting directions, from computational linguistics~\cite{DBLP:journals/logcom/SadrzadehCC13}, to modelling signal flow~\cite{DBLP:conf/popl/BonchiSZ15} and synchronous~\cite{GhicaJung16} or asynchronous~\cite{ghica2013diagrammatic} circuits.
-New automated reasoning tools based on diagrams, rather than the usual linear algebraic syntax, are a particularly exciting development~\cite{vicary2016globular}.
+New automated reasoning tools based on diagrams, rather than the usual linear algebraic syntax, are a particularly exciting development (see {\url{http://globular.science/}}).
 This convenient and elegant interplay between the dual categorical and diagrammatic methods are by now a mature and rich area of research~\cite{selinger2010survey}.

-Although these developments convincingly establish the usefulness of categorical diagrammatics in \textit{reasoning} about many kinds of systems, we note that little has been suggested in terms of a workable syntax which is conceptually compatible with it, but also with the more conventional notations which tend to be flat and relational.
-Examples of the latter are hardware description languages such as \textsc{Verilog} and VHDL, or graph languages such as \textsc{Dot}\footnote{\url{http://www.graphviz.org/}}.
+Although these developments convincingly establish the usefulness of categorical diagrammatics in {reasoning} about many kinds of systems, we note that little has been suggested in terms of a workable syntax which is conceptually compatible with it, but also with conventional notations, which are unstructured and relational.
+Examples of the latter are hardware description languages such as \textsc{Verilog} and VHDL, or graph languages such as \textsc{Dot} (see {\url{http://www.graphviz.org/}}).
 Indeed, in the literature the categorical combinators are usually taken as an implicit diagram syntax.
 Whereas such a syntax is expressive enough to describe the desired classes of graphs, it is often not as convenient as the alternatives.
 Although categorical combinators can be elegant and succinct in certain situation, \textit{point-free} languages of combinators generally hold little appeal as concrete syntax (e.g. APL).